TRADITIONAL CHINESE MEDICINE EXPLAINED

 Chinese herbal therapy involves the use of natural plants and minerals.

 Usually, one batch of medicinals is prepared as a decoction of about 7 to 16 substances.
 They are specially formulated in China and include flowers, leaf stalks, seeds and roots.
-Some of these are considered as main herbs, some as ancillary herbs; within the ancillary herbs.
+Some of these are considered main herbs, and some as ancillary herbs; within ancillary herbs.
 Each has its own healing properties which are used for specific purposes and perform a particular medical function, to treat disease and rectify the balance of Yin and Yang. some also help dispel pathogenic factors.

 Your doctor will prescribe a combination especially suited to treat you and your condition.
 These herbs work together to address different root causes and symptoms.

 Chinese herbal medicine must be prescribed by a doctor who is a fully qualified Traditional Chinese Medicine doctor.
 All our herbs come from licensed herbal companies in the UK.
 These companies follow very strict safety standards set by the Medical Control Agency.